pretix/pretix-docs/docs/tutorial/products.md

 We will name the new ticket "Speaker ticket", provide a translation, and change the "Default price" to €0.00, leave the other options on this page unchanged and click the :btn:Save and continue with more settings: button.

 We will switch to the :btn:Availability: tab and check the box next to the option "This product can only be bought using a voucher" about halfway down the page.
-There is a toggle next to that option with an eye :fontawesome-solid-eye-slash: and an information :fontawesome-solid-info: symbol.
+There is a toggle next to that option with an eye :fa3-eye-slash: and an information :fa3-info: symbol.
-We are going to set that toggle to ":fontawesome-solid-eye-slash: Hide product if unavailable".
+We are going to set that toggle to ":fa3-eye-slash: Hide product if unavailable".
 This means that the ticket will only be displayed to people who hold a corresponding voucher in our shop.
 Once we have set the checkbox and toggle, we will click the :btn:Save: button.